Snake in a dream coiled on a branch, calm and watchful with head slightly raised

 Ask yourself: “Is there something or someone that has entered my life painfully — something that has bitten, wounded?
 Is it truly venom — or something that, for all the pain, is changing me for the better?”

 Astrological note: A snake bite evokes Pluto in the 1st house, or Pluto transiting over personal planets.
-Scorpio with an emphasis in the 8th house and Pluto knows these transformations through pain as their path.
+Scorpios with an emphasis in the 8th house and Pluto know these transformations through pain as their path.
 If Pluto is now aspecting your natal Ascendant — something is reshaping your identity, and this is a process, not a catastrophe.

 You watch her slowly emerge from her old skin.
 Or you find an empty snakeskin — thin, translucent, weightless.
 In this process there is something simultaneously uncanny and solemn.

-Your Healer speaks through this image, through the archetype of renewal through release — the part that knows: to become yourself, you must first remove what has grown too tight.
-A snake shedding her skin is one of the most powerful images of transformation in nature.
-She doesn’t die.
+Your Healer speaks here: the part that holds an old wisdom — to become yourself, you must first remove what has grown too tight.
+A snake shedding her skin is the very picture of transformation.
+She does not die.
 She simply becomes larger than she was.
 The old skin is not her essence.
 Her essence is what continues to live.

 An empty skin you find is an image of a transformation already complete.
 You have already shed this — perhaps without fully realizing it.
 Your unconscious shows you: look at what you have already left behind.